Cut the cable! Stop supporting left-wing cable or dish providers, and stop supporting the propaganda networks that they bundle!

 DOWNSIDE: Unlike your old cable TV service, you can't quickly surf from channel to channel.
 To switch channels, you must click the 'home' button on your remote control, then select a different channel to view, then select a specific show or segment to view.

 DOWNSIDE/UPSIDE: If you are not subscribing to a service such as Sling TV, typically, a commercial airs before each new on-demand program segment.
-This compares with cable TV, which has longer programming time followed by longer commercial breaks.
+This compares with cable TV, which has longer programming time followed by 3 minute commercial breaks.

-UPSIDE/DOWNSIDE: Lots of FOX News and NewsMax content is free, although if you want live streaming content then you must pay for monthly subscriptions.
+UPSIDE/DOWNSIDE: Lots of news content (NewsMax, etc) is free, although if you want live streaming content then you must pay for monthly subscriptions.
 Lots of other content is free, in particular, old seasons of shows.
 For example, you can watch older on-demand episodes of various network programs without subscribing to anything.
 Examples: "American Greed", "Locked Up Abroad", etc.

 UPSIDE: Even if you decide to continue your cable subscription, with Roku you can watch episodes/seasons/shows on-demand, instead of being at the mercy of having to watch whatever happens to be airing live.
 Return your cable converter box, and the cost of the Roku box should be paid for within a year.